Seven lakes - Haftkul

 Seven lakes in the Tajik fann mountains

-The Tajik Seven Lakes are located in the Shing Valley which stands south of Panjikent, at the western edge of the Fann Mountains.
+The Tajik Seven Lakes (Haft Kul) are located in the Shing Valley which stands south of Panjikent, at the western edge of the Fann Mountains.
 The lakes were formed after an earthquake that created landslides or rock slides and therefore series of natural dams across the valley.
 There is a legend saying that the formation is related to 7 beautiful but lovelorn daughters transforming into the water to be one with their tears.

 Play Video about Bottom of one of the Tajik seven lakes